 In order to achieve faster vibrations (higher pitches), your larynx tilts down into the center of the throat so that the vocal folds can lengthen.
 As they do so, the muscles of the folds become thinner.
 Simultaneously, the inner rims of the folds press together permitting only a shorter section to vibrate.
 As you sing lower, the larynx resumes its original horizontal position allowing the vocal folds to become thicker so that a longer length of them can vibrate.
 This is similar to fretting guitar strings (shortening them for higher pitches) and the various thicknesses of strings on a string instrument: thicker = slower vibrations and lower pitches, thinner = faster vibrations and higher pitches.

 These small variations of movement need to be accomplished smoothly and to different subtle degrees, depending on the pitches intended.
 It is important to know that this tilting, thickening and thinning process will happen automatically.
 You don’t have to make this happen with your external throat muscles, jaw movements or tongue positions!

 Register Break – What Causes It?

-So why does register break occur?
+So why does the register break occur?
 The usual cause is too much air pressure under the vocal folds due to a lack of regulated breath support.
 Excessive air will push your vocal folds apart.
 Instinctively, your throat muscles tighten to hold them together.
 However, for your voice box to tilt downward (which it must do as you sing higher) your external throat muscles must relax.
 When they relax the excessive air blows your vocal folds apart and voila – register break!
 Those few transition notes will crack, sound breathy, or be entirely absent depending on how excessive the air stream is and how tense the external muscles are.

-Register Break Solution
+Register Break Solution.

 The solution is a regulated air stream that provides just the correct pressure to vibrate the vocal folds with no excess pushing them apart creating muscle tension.